Tdawg-development/Canvas-Tracker-V3/WARP.md

 2. **UPDATE tree documents immediately when adding ANY file, route, or component**
 3. **NO deviations from documented structure without explicit approval + documentation updates**
 4. **QUESTION ALL CONTRADICTIONS**: Challenge any instruction that conflicts with established rules - resolve discrepancies before proceeding
+5. **NO GIT PUSH without verification**: Commit locally but do NOT push until user verifies as stable checkpoint

 ## Core Development Principles